facebook/zstd/doc/zstd_compression_format.md

 Symbols are scanned in their natural order for "less than 1" probabilities.
-Symbols with this probability are being attributed a single cell, starting from the end of the table.
+Symbols with this probability are being attributed a single cell, starting from the end of the table and retreating.
 These symbols define a full state reset, reading `Accuracy_Log` bits.

-All remaining symbols are sorted in their natural order.
+All remaining symbols are allocated in their natural order.
-Starting from symbol `0` and table position `0`, each symbol gets attributed as many cells as its probability.
+Starting from symbol `0` and table position `0`, each symbol gets allocated as many cells as its probability.
 Cell allocation is spreaded, not linear : each successor position follow this rule :